ietf-wg-alto/draft-ietf-alto-path-vector/others.md

 To mitigate this risk, the ALTO server should consider protection mechanisms to reduce information exposure or obfuscate the real information, in particular, in settings where the network and the application do not belong to the same trust domain.
-But the implementation of path vector extension involving reduction or obfuscation should guarantee the constraints on the requested properties are still accurate.
+But the implementation of Path Vector extension involving reduction or obfuscation should guarantee the requested properties are still accurate.

 <!--
 On the other hand, in a setting of the same trust domain, a key benefit